Skip to main content

 Your training will last 1 to 2 years and include practical community placements.

-You could contact your local health trust or your employer about student training sponsorship opportunities.
+You can contact your local health trust or your employer about student training sponsorship opportunities.

 More Information